-As soon as your leads indicate an interest in your offerings, automatically trigger an action that delivers some kind of advice or guidance to your leads to help them make their decision.
+As soon as your leads indicate an interest in your offerings, automatically trigger an action that delivers some advice or guidance to your leads to help them make their decision.
 For example, you may send a guide offering advice on making the right decision, inform about any promotions such as a free trial, or a call to clear out any confusion.

 For example, many online language course providers automatically detect when a lead has not revisited their website for a long time.
 They automatically send a personalized email to all such leads informing them about a sign-up discount, offering a few months of free courses before charging them a price.

 Once your leads have decided to take action and purchase your offerings, the sales funnel has reached its conclusion.
-But, it’s not over yet.
+But it’s not over yet.
 After a sale has been made, you must send out an automated email confirming the purchase and, in the same email or a separate one, share content that could help them get started.

 So, a few pointers to help you automate your eCommerce sales funnel.